vinh-c-tran/Harvard_APPHY_275/Lab_2/Problem_2/README.md

-# Problem 1: Convergence of Absolute Energies with Respect to Cutoff Energies
+# Problem 2: Convergence of Absolute Energies with Respect to K-Points

-A. Using Quantum Espresso PWscf, calculate the energy of Ge in the diamond structure as a function of palne-wave cutoff energy.
-A good range to try is 5-80 Ry, doing calculations at increments of 5 Ry, keeping other variables constant.
-Record and plot final results.
-Specify when you reach the level of convewrgence of aorund 5 meV/atom.
-Note that the code calculates energy per primitive cell (not atom).
+A. Using PWscf, calculate the energy as a function of the size of the k-point grid used to integrate the Brillouin zone.
+For each grid, record the number of unique k-points.
+Record the computational time.
+When changing the size of the k-point grid, make sure to keep your other variables fixed (lattice constant, plane-wave cutoff, etc).
+One may choose a lower cutoff than the “converged” cutoff in the last problem.
+There are some “cross effects” in doing so, however we assume these are small.

-B. Do you see a trend in your calculated energies and calculation time with respect to the cutoff?
-Is this what you expect and why?
+B. Do you see a trend in your calculated energies and computation times with respect to the k-point grid size?
+If you see a trend, is this what you expect and why?

-C. Cubic unit cell vs primitive cell.
-Advantages and disadvantages of both?

 ## Background Information

-This problem allows for the use of two main ideas
+This problem tests convergence with respect to k-points; so it's similar to problem 1 except we just change the thing that we vary.
+So we proceed in the same manner.
-- Setting up a standard SCF calculation in quantum espresso for a specified structure (and get the absolute energy).
+- We set up a standard SCF calculation in quantum espresso for a specified structure (and get the absolute energy).
 - Scripting to automate the changing/iteration of the cut off energies.
-This we can do in python to generate the input files and call `pw.x` via command line tools in python.
+We start with a template input file and use Python to update the k-points attribute at each run and then call `pw.x` via command line tools in python.

-When we perform a SCF calculation, we have many parameters that we can tune, one of which being the plane-wave cut off as we truncate our sum over plane waves for numerical calculations.
-As we increase the energy cut off, we'd expect our results to converge closer to the converged value.
+- Read out the data to a file for plotting the energy versus number of k-points used.

 ## Input File